roe-dl/weewx-skyfield-almanac/README.md

 ## Base data for calculation

-Astronomic calculations require two kinds of base data: time scales and ephemeris.
+Astronomic calculations require two kinds of base data: time scales and ephemerides.
 Both are subject to regular updates due to new measurements and/or scientific findings.
 Therefore Skyfield allows for downloading new versions of those data.
 Once downloaded the files are re-used every time WeeWX starts.